rossetti/KSLBook/docs/07-Chapter7.md

         }
 ```

 Notice that this code does not save the allocations that are returned by the call to the `seize` method.
 This is possible because of two reasons.
 First, the KSL overloads the `release` method to allow for the specification of the resource to be released.
 This overloaded method will release **all** previously returned allocations that the entity holds of the named resource.
 Secondly, this situation is a perfect use case for this, because the entity only has seized the worker *once* before the specified release.
-Thus, we are simplying releasing the last allocation held by the entity via the `release` method.
+Thus, we are simply releasing the last allocation held by the entity via the `release()` function.
 It really is user preference whether to save the allocation and then release the allocation or to use the approach of specifying the name of the resource.
 Of course, this works because releasing **all** previous allocations is the same as releasing the last one in this situation.
 In fact, this situation is so common that the KSL provides an additional short cut as illustrated in the following code.

 ```kt
     private inner class Customer : Entity(){